-2. Determining $k{pf}$
+2. Determining k{pf}

-Again used the program state\variables\1cart.
-The values for $\underline{k}$ have been determined by the lqr routine above.
-The program will print out the corresponding locations of the closed loop poles and the correct gain $k{pf}$ , as well as produce a plot of the system with state variable feedback.
+Again used the program state_variables_1cart.
+The values for \underline{k} have been determined by the lqr routine above.
+The program will print out the corresponding locations of the closed loop poles and the correct gain k{pf} , as well as produce a plot of the estimated system response with state variable feedback.